Best Hotels in Sintra — Where to Stay

 Best Areas to Stay

 Sintra village (vila) — the most convenient position.
-Train station walking distance, restaurants and bakeries on foot.
+Walking distance to the train station, restaurants, bakeries, and the bus stops that serve the palaces.
 The centre fills with tourists by mid-morning but empties by early evening.
+Most hotels and guesthouses are here or within a 5-minute walk.

-Sintra hills / Rua Barbosa du Bocage area — further up the hill towards the palaces, quieter, some of the more distinctive manor house hotels.
-Better for early morning palace access.
+Sintra hills / Rua Barbosa du Bocage area — further up the hill towards the palaces, quieter even during the day.
+Some of the more distinctive manor house hotels are found here.
+Better for early morning palace access — you can walk to Pena Palace gates before the first tourist buses arrive.
+The trade-off is a 10–15 minute uphill walk from the village for dinner.

-Colares / Galamares — small villages 5–8km away, genuinely rural, needs a car.
-Quieter, cheaper, with good access to the Sintra-Cascais Natural Park and Colares beaches.
+Colares / Galamares — small villages 5–8km west, genuinely rural.
+Needs a car.
+Quieter, cheaper, with good access to the Sintra-Cascais Natural Park and Colares beach (Praia das Maçãs).
+The Colares wine region — one of Portugal’s most unusual, where Ramisco grapes grow in sandy soil — is here.

 Where to Stay